-Nutty coconut banana ice cream sundaes are a tropical twist on the classic New Orleans dessert, Bananas Foster.
-Layers of caramelized bananas, shredded toasted coconut, and crunchy macadamia nuts make this dessert a tropical sweet treat!
+This version of Bananas Foster is a tropical twist on the classic New Orleans dessert.
+Layers of caramelized bananas, shredded toasted coconut, and crunchy macadamia nuts make a delicious sauce for ice cream.

 The addition of toasted coconut and macadamia nuts gives it a tropical twist.
 It’s dead easy to make, and is a great dinner party dessert.
 But don’t wait for a party, because you can have it tonight!